tanksdude/automated-reddit-video-tool-gui/README.md

 * Python 3.8+
 * ImageMagick
-* Balabolka
+* Balabolka or eSpeak
 * FFmpeg 4.4+

-Place `balcon.exe` in this project's root folder.
+Place `balcon.exe` in this project's root folder (if you plan on using Balabolka).

 ### Compiling from source